Peer Review Process

 Reviewer Guidelines

-As a reviewer for CACTUS, your role is to ensure the scientific quality, originality, and technical compliance of the submissions.
-Please evaluate the manuscript based on the following criteria aligned with our 2026 Author Template.
+As a reviewer for CACTUS – Journal of Tourism Business, Management and Economics, your role is to support the scientific quality, originality, clarity, and formal compliance of submitted manuscripts.
+Please evaluate the manuscript in relation to the following criteria, aligned with the 2026 Author Template.

 1. General Technical Compliance